odoo/documentation/content/applications/finance/fiscal_localizations/ecuador.rst

 Configuration
 ~~~~~~~~~~~~~

-To issue electronic documents, ensure your company is configured as explained in the
+To issue electronic documents, ensure the company is configured as explained in the
 :ref:`electronic invoice <l10n_ec/configure-your-company>` section.

 In the :abbr:`ATS (Anexo Transaccional Simplificado)`, every document generated in Odoo (invoices,